No. 1 UConn wins Big East regular-season title with rout

 UConn was up 42-21 at half led by as much as 34 points in the fourth quarter.

+“The start was my fault,” Flanery said.
+“We decided to kind of trick it up and we played basically a two-person zone and three chasers and left Muhl, and she made us pay.
+Despite that, for the balance of the game we competed.”

-Christyn Williams had 16 points for the Huskers, Paige Bueckers added 13 and Olivia Nelson-Ododa had a double-double with 11 points and 11 rebounds.
+Christyn Williams had 16 points for the Huskies, Paige Bueckers added 13 and Olivia Nelson-Ododa had a double-double with 11 points and 11 rebounds.

 The Huskies scored 24 points off Creighton’s 17 turnovers and outrebounded the Bluejays 41-27.